Breedon Everard Raceway

 The Breedon Everard Raceway (also known as Bulawayo Motorsport Park) is a motor racing circuit in Bulawayo, Zimbabwe.
 The circuit was built in 1969 when Zimbabwe was known as Rhodesia.
 This circuit was built and completed in December 1969 and was originally 2.536 mi long, but was shortened to 2.161 mi in 1975.
-The circuit hosted the Rhodesian Grand Prix on 3 occasions and hosted the Bulawayo 3 Hours sportscar race.
+The circuit hosted the Rhodesian Grand Prix on 3 occasions and hosts the Bulawayo 3 Hours sportscar race.

+Lap records

+The fastest official race lap records at the Breedon Everard Raceway are listed as: